NathStevenard/ISOWmodelling/README.md

 relationships between climate forcings and ISOW variability.

 The model and dataset are described in detail in:

 Stevenard, N., Govin, A., Kissel, C., Swingedouw, D., Toucanne, S., & Bouttes, N, in prep.
-800,000 years of deep North Atlantic bistability.
+*800,000 years of deep North Atlantic bistability*.

 ---